Auslese

-Auslese (literal meaning: "selected harvest"; plural form is Auslesen) is a German language wine term for a late harvest wine and is a riper category than Spätlese in the Prädikatswein category of the Austrian and German wine classification.
+Auslese ([ˈaʊ̯sˌleːzə], lit. 'selected harvest'; plural form is Auslesen) is a German language wine term for a late harvest wine and is a riper category than Spätlese in the Prädikatswein category of the Austrian and German wine classification.

+Harvest

 The grapes are picked from selected very ripe bunches in the autumn (late November-early December), and have to be hand-picked.
 Generally Auslese wine can be made in only the best harvest years that have been sufficiently warm.
 A small proportion of the grapes may be affected by noble rot in some regions although this never dominates the character of the wine.
 Rheingau winemaker Schloss Johannisberg is generally credited with discovering Auslese wine in 1787.

 Auslesen are sometimes considered a German dessert wine, especially the wines made from botrytis infected bunches, though it is not as sweet as Eiswein, Beerenauslese (BA), or Trockenbeerenauslese (TBA) dessert wines.

 Auslesen can be enjoyed by themselves (aperitif – an "afternoon wine") but are usually best accompanied with food, particularly those that exhibit the hearty characteristics of German cuisine.

 The term in Alsace most closely corresponding to Auslese in terms of must weight requirements is Vendange tardive, even though this French term is linguistically equivalent to the German term Spätlese.